JaromirCharles/SE-Phase-10/Documentation.md

 =========================

 ## Purpose of the project
-* This project is used to learn the basic concepts of Software Engineering.
-It gives an insight on:
+* The aim of the project is to learn the basic concepts of Software Engineering.
+It gives an insight and understanding on:
 	* Version control
 	* Test Driven Deployment
 	* Design patterns